emlyn/grid/doc/displaying.md

 ;; ╚════════╩════════╩════════╩════════╝
 ```

-This is the same functino that is used to display grids in the REPL.
+This is the same function that is used to display grids in the REPL.
 You can set the default options to change how they are shown:

 ```clojure